vbe0201/0x0bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: File a bug report to help improve IQBot
+about: File a bug report to help improve 0x0bot

 ---